Corymbia bella: Distribution and habitat

 The range of C. bella extends from the Kimberley region of Western Australia across the Northern Territory and northern part of Queensland.
 It is common in monsoonal areas as far west as Broome and then along the Mitchell Plateau through to Kununurra and Derby.
 It is then spread across the top end of the Northern Territory from Top Springs to Pine Creek north to Darwin and spreading around the Gulf of Carpentaria.
 It is then found east from the border from Doomadgee to Cloncurry and Croydon and in the south west of the Cape York Peninsula as far as the lower part of the Mitchell River.

 The tree prefers alluvial soils along low lying seasonally wet areas such as flood plains where it comprises part of the woodlands found in these locations.
 It is also commonly found along creek levees and the edge of swamps and lakes amongst melaleucas and also makes up part of savanah woodland at low point of the plains.

 Response to fire

-The tree is able form seeds after about 11 years.
+The tree is able to form seeds after about 11 years.
 Following fire it will have an epicormic response and resprout shortly afterward.
 If the fire scorches all of the leaves the trees have a mortality rate of less than 30%.